zzrcxb/binoculars/README.md

 - `kaslr`: PoC that breaks kernel ASLR;
 - `mont-bino`: PoC that breaks ECDSA;
 - `mont-blank`, `mont-memjam-dep`, `mont-memjam-para`:
-PoCs that try break ECDSA with other approaches for comparison purpose (not part of Binoculars, detailed in the paper, you can ignore them for now).
+PoCs that try to break ECDSA with other approaches for comparison purpose (not part of Binoculars, detailed in the paper, you can ignore them for now).

 ### PTEditor